 Staff meetings may be a dreaded corporate norm, but these gatherings have the potential to improve your company’s productivity

 “Not another staff meeting…” You can still hear the grumbling and moaning whenever your past employers called a staff meeting and you are no stranger to colleagues complaining that these meetings are a waste of time.
+Whatever the situation, one truth holds: the person in charge did not know how to run an effective staff meeting.

 Now, you’re the chief executive officer of a business.
 You’re the one who decides when to have a staff meeting.
 But based on your past experience, you have decided to avoid staff meetings like the plague.